Outwitting History: Synopsis

-When Aaron Lansky was a Yiddish student in the late 1970s, he found it difficult to obtain Yiddish Books for his studies.
+When Aaron Lansky was a Yiddish student in the late 1970s, he found it difficult to obtain Yiddish books for his studies.
 This caused him to have the idea of asking the broader community for Yiddish books, which he did by putting up signs around his area asking for donations.
 He quickly found that the number of individuals and institutions who wanted to donate books was enormous, as was the sheer number of books, which would otherwise be discarded.
 Lansky appealed to Jewish institutions to assist with his project of saving the Yiddish books, but there was very little interest from Jewish institutions to assist.
 For many, Yiddish was an unwanted and unwelcome reminder of an immigrant past.
 So, Lansky had to go about his project largely without institutional support.
 Lansky did gather community members who shared his care for preserving Yiddish, and they would assist him in the collection and transfer of the books.
-He recounts how emotional the process of picking up books often was, with the donors invariably insisting that the “Zamlers” (book collectors) stay for food and crying when they eventually did hand over their precious books.
+He recounts how emotional the process of picking up books often was, with the donors commonly insisting that the “zamlers” (book collectors) stay for food and crying when they eventually did hand over their precious books.